erred/uva-sne/inr-lab2.md

 </spoiler>
 ## Q8.
 Perform a traceroute to bad horse Why does it stop after 30 hops?
 How can you increase this number?
 Provide the full traceroute output Hint mtr traceroute

+- traceroute has a default ttl of 30 (hops)
+- can be increased by setting the max ttl: `-m some_large_value`

 <spoiler|traceroute>

 ```
 arccy@nevers» traceroute signed.bad.horse
 traceroute to signed.bad.horse (162.252.205.157), 30 hops max, 60 byte packets